demisto/content-docs/content-repo/extra-docs/articles/integrations-and-incident-health-check.md

 In addition to running the sub-playbooks, the parent playbook **JOB - Integrations and Playbooks Health Check** performs the following functions:
 - Send the health check report to the recipients from the playbook inputs.
-- If another health check investigation is open (incident, not a job), the playbook will:
+- If another health check investigation is open (either an incident or a running job), the playbook will:
   - Check if analyst notes were added to the failed integrations and failed incidents grids and **copy** them to the new investigation.
   - Link the old investigation to the new one and close the old investigation due to irrelevance.
-Re-run the health check tests.
+- Re-run the health check tests.
 It is a manual action because you will want to re-run them only after fixing the issues, not before.

 ### Incident Layouts
-The incident type contains two layouts: one for ***failed integration instances** and one for **failed incidents**.
+The incident type contains two layouts: one for **failed integration instances** and one for **failed incidents**.

  **Failed integrations layout**
 - Total number of failed instances